Facebook plans customizable filters for nudity and violence

 Trucks will talk to each other using Peloton Technology

-Facebook wants to give you the power to define what is and isn’t objectionable, and influence the local defaults who don’t choose voluntarily.
-You’ll eventually be able to select how much nudity, violence, graphic content, and profanity tyou’re comfortable seeing.
+Facebook wants to give you the power to define what is and isn’t objectionable, and influence the local defaults of those who don’t choose voluntarily.
+You’ll eventually be able to select how much nudity, violence, graphic content and profanity you’re comfortable seeing.

 Mark Zuckerberg revealed this massive shift in Facebook’s Community Standards policy today in his 5,000-word humanitarian manifesto, which you can read our highlights and analysis of here.